+- 1. Meet all the requirements for IC-III - 2.
+Successful completion of the Federal Emergency Management Agencies independent study 195 (Basic Incident Command System) course, or an approved equivalent. - 3.
+Document mission experience as follows: - a) Participate as an Incident Staff Person in Operations, Plans, or Command in at least six type two incidents. - b) During these incidents, document having served at least 2 shifts as Operations Section Chief or Division Supervisor, and 2 shifts as Plans Section Chief. - c) Receive a favorable written performance evaluation from the Incident Commander or Responsible Agent on four of the incidents.

-(3) active missions as an Incident Staff member, as a part of the decision-making effort for the missions, including: - a) Once as Plans Section Chief; and - b) Once as Operations Section Chief or Division Supervisor. - Receive a favorable written performance evaluation from the Incident Commander on each of the three incidents in the previous item; - 4.
-Be proposed for Incident Command certification by an ASRC Incident Commander at an ASRC Board of Director's business meeting; and - 5.
-Receive a simple majority of the vote of the member's group. - 6.
-Receive a favorable two-thirds vote of the ASRC Board of Directors.
+- d) Be proposed for Incident Commander II by a type II or I ASRC Incident Commander at an ASRC Board of Director's business meeting; and - e) Receive a simple majority of the vote of the member's group. - f) Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at board meeting.